frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.encounter
 - Type: `table` · Rows: `29` · Size: `80.00 KB`

-> This table stores records of patient encounters, representing specific interactions between a patient and a healthcare provider.
-It acts as a central event log, connecting the patient, the provider who saw them, and the organization where the visit occurred.
-This encounter information is then used as the basis for creating individual billing items on a medical claim.
+> This table is a central record of patient visits or interactions within a healthcare setting, often called "encounters."
+It documents the key details of each event, such as the date, the type of visit (e.g., inpatient, outpatient), and its current status.
+This table serves as a crucial link connecting the patient who received care, the provider who delivered it, and the organization where it took place, forming the basis for all related clinical and administrative activities.

+The table's connection to `claim_line` indicates that each patient encounter is a billable event that initiates the insurance claim and billing process.
+The presence of `encounter_type` and `status` columns suggests the system tracks the lifecycle of a patient visit, from scheduling to completion.
+This structure is fundamental for patient care coordination, operational reporting, and revenue cycle management in a healthcare organization.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |